Expert Series: Design Icon Barnaba Fornasetti

-Welcome to the first in our Expert Series of interviews with leading figures, in our opinion experts, across different fields.
-We are starting with design icon Barnaba Fornasetti, the figurehead of one most renowned and recognized design brands in the world.
+Today we speak with design icon Barnaba Fornasetti, the figurehead of one most renowned and recognised design brands in the world.
 His late father Piero (1988) founded the Fornasetti empire and Barnaba has taken the baton on seamlessly.
-He continues to create objects, furniture and fashion items for the brand and has just realized Tema e Variazioni: The First Series, 1–100, a super-luxurious handmade tome.
+He continues to create objects, furniture and fashion items for the brand and has just realised Tema e Variazioni: The First Series, 1–100, a super-luxurious handmade tome.
 It celebrates his father’s iconic series of ‘Theme and Variations’ dinner plates, based on a portrait of the Italian born opera singer Lina Cavalieri, his muse.
 There are just 100 editions, each numbered and signed by Barnaba himself, this beautiful new book features the first 100 of these designs.
-Barnaba talks to The LuxPad about the book’s inspiration, his illustrious design career, Plato and the importance of sustainability in design…

 The world of Fornasetti has proven to be timeless, remaining hugely popular for many decades, what do you think is the key to this success?